manaakiwhenua/extend-dangles/README.md

 # Reference

-This software is used in Manaaki Whenua's paddock boundary segmentation work (Boundary Delineation of Agricultural Fields in Multitemporal Satellite Imagery, https://doi.org/10.1109/JSTARS.2018.2884513.
+This software is used in Manaaki Whenua's paddock boundary segmentation work.

+*Citation:*

+North, H.; Pairman, D.; Belliss, S. (2019) **Boundary Delineation of Agricultural Fields in Multitemporal Satellite Imagery**, in IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing, vol. 12, no. 1, pp. 237-251, https://doi.org/10.1109/JSTARS.2018.2884513.

 # License